santiment/academy/src/docs/san-tokens/connect-a-wallet-to-the-sanbase-account/index.md

 author: Santiment Team
 ---

-!<notebox type="pin">This article describes how to stake SAN token that are already in your posession.
-Please refer to [this article](/san-tokens/how-to-buy-san-tokens/) to learn how to buy SAN in the first place.</notebox>!
+<Notebox type="pin">This article describes how to stake SAN token that are already in your posession.
+Please refer to [this article](/san-tokens/how-to-buy-san-tokens/) to learn how to buy SAN in the first place.</Notebox>

 There are two ways to connect an Ethereum address to a Sanbase account.
 You can use MetaMask as a first login (and add an email address later) or add it to an existing account.